-Geography: KS2 - Assessment trac ker: Year 3 & 4 Topic: Transportation: Cities Pupils: Targets: Children can/know/explain/understand: Define the words: a) transportation b) congestion c) pollution List the main types of transport used in cities.
+Geography: KS2 - Assessment tracker: Topic: Transportation: Cities Pupils: Targets: Children can/know/explain/understand: Define the words: a) transportation b) congestion c) pollution List the main types of transport used in cities.
 What are their advantages and disadvantages?
 Classify types of transport in terms of the amount of pollution they create.
 How is London trying to reduce transport congestion?
 How is London trying to reduce traffic pollution?